 Microsoft is an EPEAT Participating Manufacturer.
-Surface Pro, Surface Book, Surface Book 2, Surface Studio, and Surface Laptop have received EPEAT Gold ratings.
-These ratings are used by and available online to our customers so that they can make purchasing decisions based on product sustainability.
+Surface Pro, Surface Book, Surface Book 2, Surface Studio, and Surface Laptop have received EPEAT Gold ratings.6 These ratings are used by and available online to our customers to enable purchasing decisions based on product sustainability.